arthur5120/real-time-chat-app/--todo-list.md

 # Maybe separate the socket operations into their own useEffect and use a useRef hook to not get stale states in a function.
 # Make onlineUsers array a Set instead.
 # Not removing user from socket online list during logout.
 [DONE]
 # Handle repeated names on the chat/socket room user list.
-(Maybe use a set with their ids/names)
+(Maybe use a set with their ids/names) [DONE]
 # Adding null to the socket online list when auto-logout is performed due to duplicated sessions.
 [DONE]
 # Chat flickering, maybe due to too many messages.
 (Limit the number of messages rendered, use lazy loading.)
 # Sending inactivity status change erroneously.
 # User going inactive even when clicking.
 Scheduling is not resetting properly.
+[DONE]
 # Maybe change the user diff on the retrieveMessages to a uuid and use it instead of the database id?

 # roomUsers not updating when a new user enters the room sometimes.
 [DONE]